-Hard water is a common issue in Melbourne and surrounding areas, where the water supply contains high levels of dissolved minerals like calcium and magnesium.
-This mineral-rich water can significantly impact household plumbing fixtures, particularly a shower head.
-Over time, the mineral deposits from hard water can accumulate inside the shower head, leading to clogs, reduced water flow, and eventually, shower head leaking.
+Hard water is a common problem in Melbourne and the surrounding areas due to high levels of minerals such as calcium and magnesium in the water supply.
+This mineral-rich water can have a big impact on household plumbing fixtures, particularly shower heads.
+Over time, these minerals can build up inside shower heads, causing clogs, reduced water flow, and eventually leaks.

-A leaking shower head can be a frustrating and wasteful problem for any homeowner.
-As mineral build-up restricts the water flow, it can cause increased water pressure, putting additional strain on the shower head components such as rubber washers, O-rings, and valve bodies.
-This added pressure can lead to dripping water, loose connections, and potentially, a complete failure of the watertight seal, resulting in a leaking showerhead or shower arm.
+For homeowners, a leaking shower head is both frustrating and wasteful.
+Mineral build-up can restrict water flow and increase water pressure, which puts extra strain on components like rubber washers, O-rings, and valve bodies.
+This pressure might cause dripping, loose connections, or even a complete failure of the seal, leading to a leaking showerhead or arm.

 Mineral deposits are often the common cause of leaks in a new showerhead.
 Still, they can also contribute to issues like low water pressure, uneven water distribution from the shower head faceplate, and leaks in the shower drain or bathroom walls.
 Addressing hard water-related problems promptly is crucial to prevent further leaks, water damage, and unnecessary waste.